[7/27/2018 Update: The 42 Beautiful Things Project Reboot!

 How was it I had forgotten in this social media age how wondrous it still is to open a mailbox and receive something beautiful from a friend?

 How was it I had forgotten how life-giving it is to send Beautiful Things to others?

 How was it I had forgotten that part of the thrill is setting foot inside my local post office to have familiar and friendly postal workers weigh and ship my packages?

 I had forgotten, but now I remember.

 And now that I remember, I don’t want to forget.
 Instead, I want to multiply that joy.

-So with $42 birthday money (a dollar for each year of my life) in August 2015, I rented a post office box in Defiance, Ohio, where I then lived, wanting it filled with Beautiful Things I could hold in my hands, sent from your world to mine.
-More than a year later and many things have changed: My name, my address, my P.O.
-Box now in Larwill, Indiana.
-I curate a collection of well over 42 Beautiful Things, and more come to me in the mail.
+So with $42 birthday money (a dollar for each year of my life) in August 2015, I began by renting a post office box in Defiance, Ohio, where I then lived, wanting it filled with Beautiful Things I could hold in my hands, sent from others’ worlds to mine.

 42 BEAUTIFUL THINGS: MY ORIGINAL PROCESS IN PICTURES AND WORDS

 Re-purposing a tissue box as home for my 42 Beautiful Things

 Of all these stages, the most personally transformative was the shift from long strips of paper spread out to fill the floor of half a room to a small pile of miniature scrolls that could be scooped up and held easily in my cupped hands before being placed inside the tissue box, the scrolls not even filling it half-way.
 And yet, for me, the moments contained on these scrolls are each so expansive, each such a part of me, making this in its physicality a project that, like Doctor Who’s TARDIS, is bigger (maybe even infinite?) on the inside than on the outside.